safaabuzaid/brain-MRI-CNN-reliability-study/README.md

 By visualizing attention regions, the project aims to bridge the gap between model accuracy and clinical interpretability.

 ### Research Question:
-Does high classification accuracy in CNN models for brain tumor MRI truly reflect clinically meaningful decision-making, or do models rely on spurious or irrelevant image features?
+Does high classification accuracy in CNN models for brain tumor MRI represent real clinical understanding, or does the model depend on non-diagnostic image regions?

 ---
 ## Goals of the Project:
-1. **Build a robust CNN model** for brain tumor classification that achieves high predictive accuracy.
+1. Build a baseline **CNN model** (ResNet18 + EfficientNet) for multi-class brain tumor MRI classification.
-2. **Evaluate model reliability** using explainable AI techniques (e.g., Grad-CAM) to visualize attention on MRI images.
+2. Improve performance and robustness through preprocessing, handling class imbalance, and model architecture improvements.
+3. Use **Grad-CAM** to visualize the model’s attention during predictions.
+4. Compare correct vs. incorrect predictions to understand model failure modes.
-3. **Analyze discrepancies** between high accuracy and clinical relevance, identifying cases where the model focuses on non-tumor regions.
+5. Identify cases where the model focuses on irrelevant regions (skull, edges, other artifacts).
-4. **Understand limitations** of deep learning models in medical imaging and provide insights into improving model trustworthiness for clinical applications.
+6. Highlight why deep learning accuracy can be misleading in medical imaging tasks.

 ---
 ## Methodology
-1. **Dataset**: Public Brain Tumor MRI dataset (7,000+ labeled 2D scans).
-2. **Preprocessing**: Image normalization, resizing, and augmentation.
-3. **Model**: Convolutional Neural Network (CNN) architecture for multi-class classification.
-4. **Explainability**: Grad-CAM and LIME to visualize the model’s decision-making regions.
-5. **Evaluation**: Performance metrics (accuracy, precision, recall) and interpretability analysis.
+1. **Data Exploration**
+    - Inspect dataset structure, class balance, MRI quality, and artifacts.
+2. **Preprocessing**
+    - Normalization, resizing, augmentation, class balancing strategies.
+3. **Model Training**
+    - Baseline model: ResNet-18
+    - Modified model: EfficientNet
+    - Compare accuracy and general performance.
+4. **Explainability Analysis**
+    - Apply Grad-CAM on test images.
+    - Inspect model attention and save annotated heatmaps.
+5. **Error Analysis**
+    - Create a CSV (gradcam_analysis.csv) summarizing predictions, errors, focus regions, and clinical insights.
+    - Manual review to understand whether the model looked at tumor regions or misleading areas.
+6. **Interpretation & Insights**
+    - Analyze cases where the model performs well but for the wrong reasons.
+    - Highlight why such models are unreliable for clinical deployment.

 ---

 ## Repository Structure
-*(to be updated)*

 ---